The Best Mayan Riviera Cenotes (in Cancun, Puerto Morelos and Playa del Carmen)

 Cenote La Noria

 To access Cenote La Noria and the park, you must drive along a bumpy dirt road for a few minutes.
-The cenote is well signposted both on the main road and the dirt road, so it unlikely you’ll have any trouble finding it.
-We loved Cenote La Noria and we couldn’t help but think that this was definitely a hidden gem of Mexico.
+The cenote is well signposted both on the main road and the dirt road, so it is unlikely you’ll have any trouble finding it.
+We loved Cenote La Noria and we couldn’t help but think that this was definitely a hidden gem of Mexico and one of the best cenotes near Puerto Morelos.

 Cenote Zapote can be accessed as part of a park called Cenotes Zapote that is built up for tourists and has all the facilities you need, as well as zip lines and other adrenaline-inducing activities.
 This makes it great to keep your family entertained for the whole day.
 The three cenotes inside the park are Cenote Palmas, Cenote El Abuelo Che, and Cenote Zapote.